AllenCell/cvapipe/DEV_RECOMMENDATIONS.md

 underscores (`_`) in between the words when creating it.
 This will result in standardized file name and step names (ex: `make_new_step this_is_a_step` results in file: `cvapipe/steps/this_is_a_step.py` and step name: `ThisIsAStep`).
-2. If you have code to do input validation or other lightweight